-McGill University was the first in Canada to offer a full-time program in Urban Planning, with the creation of an interdisciplinary program in 1947 through which students combined a master's degree in their original field with Urban Planning.
-An autonomous program was established in 1972 and four years later this became the School of Urban Planning in 1976.
-Since that time the School has been a unit housed within the Faculty of Engineering along with the School of Architecture, with which we have long-standing affiliations.
+McGill University was the first post-secondary institution in Canada to offer a full-time program in Urban Planning, with the creation of an interdisciplinary program in 1947 through which students combined a master's degree in their original field with Urban Planning.
+An autonomous program was established in 1972; this soon led to the establishment of the School of Urban Planning as an independent teaching unit, now housed within the Faculty of Engineering along with the Peter Guo-hua Fu School of Architecture, with which we have long-standing affiliations.

 The objective of the School is to produce qualified professional urban planners for the public and the private sectors and to equip them with the necessary intellectual and practical skills in this respect.
-Training is provided at the graduate (second-cycle) level; the degree offered is the Master of Urban Planning (M.U.P.).
-Upon completion of the two-year program of studies, graduates are expected to have acquired basic planning skills, a broad understanding of urban issues and specialized knowledge in a field of their own choice.
-We also offer a formal specialisation in Transportation Planning, details of which are provided on the Programs page.
+Training is provided at the graduate (second-cycle) level, leading to the degree of Master of Urban Planning (M.U.P.).
+Upon completion of the two-year program of studies, graduates are expected to have acquired basic planning skills, a broad understanding of urban issues, and specialised knowledge in a field of their own choice.
+We also offer formal specialisations in Transportation Planning and in Urban Development and Urban Design, details of which are provided on the Programs page.

 Building on tradition and responding to current concerns, the School approaches urban planning first and foremost as an effort to guide the physical development of human settlements.
-An emphasis on the built environment enables students to understand the concrete meaning and impact of the cultural, economic and political processes that shape contemporary society.
-Thus studio work and individual projects deal with urban issues, with poverty, technological change or globalization, through the actual experiences of territorially based communities.
-This focus on real situations helps students prepare themselves technically for their work as urban designers, infrastructure planners, community organisers or public officials.
+An emphasis on the built environment enables students to understand the concrete meaning and impact of the cultural, economic, and political processes that shape contemporary society.
+Thus studio work and individual projects deal with (sub)urban issues--including social disparity, technological change, globalisation, and ethnocultural diversity--through the actual experiences of territorially-based communities of practice.
+This focus on 'real-world' situations helps students prepare themselves technically for their work as urban designers, infrastructure planners, community organisers, policy analysts, private-sector consultants, and public officials.

 The School fosters the integration of theory and practice.
-Courses present practical questions within the theoretical framework that informs goal-setting, analysis and plan-making.
-While the curriculum emphasizes professional development, it also enables students to pursue theoretical and historical lines of inquiry.
-The synthesis of theory and practice is the goal of studio work and of individual research projects.
+Courses present practical questions within critical theoretical frameworks that inform goal-setting, analysis, and the crafting of policies, plans, and strategies.
+While the curriculum emphasises professional development, it also enables students to pursue theoretical and historical lines of inquiry.
+The critical synthesis of theory and practice is the goal of studio work and of individual research projects.

-Students number about 50 in total and come from diverse educational backgrounds, from traditional professions such as architecture and engineering and from the physical and social sciences.
-They have varied personal backgrounds as well, some coming from Quebec, some from other Canadian provinces, and yet others from the United States, Europe, the Middle East, Asia, the Carribean, Latin America and Africa.
-The language of instruction is English, but French is the second official language of McGill University and the common language in Montreal.
+Students in the M.U.P. and Ph.D. programmes number about 60 in total at any given time, hailing from diverse educational backgrounds, from conventional professions such as architecture and engineering as well as from the physical and social sciences.
+They have varied personal backgrounds as well, some coming from Québec, some from other Canadian provinces, and yet others from the United States, Europe, the Middle East, Asia, the Carribean, Latin America and Africa.
+The language of instruction is English, but French is the second official language of McGill University and the common language in Montréal.
 Academic papers and examinations may be written in either English or French.

-Alumni of the School work as planners and designers at various levels of government, in non-profit organizations, and with private consulting firms.
-Their expertise ranges from historic preservation to traffic management, from real-estate development to computer imaging.
-They devote their efforts in increasing numbers to environmental planning and sustainable development and rely more and more on geographic information systems and other computer-based applications.
+Alumni/ae of the School work as planners and designers at various levels of government, in non-profit organisations, and with private consulting firms.
+Their expertise ranges from historic conservation to transportation planning, from real-estate development to citizen engagement.
+Making use of geographic information systems and other forms of digital media as well as ethnographic methods and strategic advocacy, our graduates also devote their efforts in increasing numbers to environmental planning, affordable housing and social equity, resilience studies, and the development of strong counter-institutions to complement the market and the state.